 I look for rest in the strangest places.
 When I attempt to work to achieve rest it always ends up in disaster.
 That does not mean that I never experience rest.
 And on a side note I need to explain that I do not believe life will ever be fully restful this side of heaven.
 We live in a fallen world.
 Heaven is where real rest is found.
-But I am getting a head of myself.
-Don’t want to give out the goods too early.
+But I am getting ahead of myself.
 I also need to add that work can be restful.
 Sounds contrary to logic but work can be restful.
-I’m not sure exaxtly how to articulate it but I will do my best with scripture and a from my life illustration.
+I’m not sure exactly how to articulate it but I will do my best with scripture and a ‘from my life’ illustration.

 I know I need rest.
 I can feel it in my body, my brain is fatigued, my muscles are fatigued, my soul is fatigued, and my emotions are drained.
 I just get confused about where rest is found.
 Or who produces the rest.
-Like I said before I think I have to get numbers 1-25 done on my check list before proper rest can occur, genuine rest.
+Like I said before I think I have to get numbers 1-25 done on my check list before proper rest can occur.

 Finding rest was a law that I was trying to keep all on my own.
 Apart from God.
 I forget over and over again that God has lived the perfect life, became all my sin on the cross, died, rose again.
 I always want to get my foot in, dip my fingers in so I can show all that I have done.
 I always want to be my own savior.
 I forget that Jesus kept the law perfectly.
 I forget that his righteousness is now mine because I am clothed with him.
 I’m not clothed because of my own merit but I am clothed because he has clothed me.

 Christ fulfilled all of the law for me.
 He has perfectly kept the Sabbath so that I can experience rest.
-Perhaps glimpses of rest here on earth and anticipate a beautiful uncomprehend able rest in our heavenly home.
+Perhaps glimpses of rest here on earth and anticipate a beautiful rest in our heavenly home.
 He has perfectly kept the Sabbath so that I can have glimpses of rest in work, and in play, and in trial and tribulation.
 Not because I have done something to make my faith so big and great.
-I don’t even have the faith of a mustard seed.
-If I did I could move mountains.
+I can’t even muster have the faith of a mustard seed.
 But because of Him.
 I am loved and I am able to rest because I am loved in spite of myself.